jsiegenthaler/homebridge-eosstb/README.md

 * **channelOrder**: The method to sort the channels in the channel list in the Home app.
 Available values are: Channel order = "channelOrder", Most Watched = "mostWatched".
 Case sensitive.
 Optional, defaults to channelOrder.

 * **maxChannels**: The maximum number of channels to load.
 Optional, defaults to 95.
-Note: re-pairing the accessory in the Home app might be needed after changing maxChannels.
+Note: you may need to do force-close and reopen the Home app to force it to recognise a change in the quantity of channels available.

 * **showChannelNumbers**: Shows or hides the channel numbers in the channel selector in HomeKit.
 Values: true or false (default).
 If channel numbers are displayed, there is less room for the channel name.
 Optional, defaults to false.